Alpine-ISE/design-documents/architecture-decision-records/edge-config-management/NotificationProvider.md

 Flux can be configured to check a Git repo regularly (e.g. every 60 or 300 seconds).
 Once changes are observed, Flux pulls the latest version of the repo and tries to apply the changes.

-Given that this happens asynchronously, how can we know whether Flux has reconciled the changes, and whether those changes have been successfully applied ?
+Given that this happens asynchronously, how can we know whether Flux has reconciled the changes, and whether those changes have been successfully applied?

 ## Solution